 The aetiology is unknown but is thought to be an age-related process due to osteoporosis.

-On histologic examination, there is lack of osteoclasts.
+On histologic examination, there is a lack of osteoclasts.

-Bone scan usually shows well defined areas of photopaenia, which further supports the osteoporetic aetiology of this process.
+Bone scan usually shows well defined areas of photopenia, which further supports the osteoporotic aetiology of this process.

 Treatment and prognosis